 1) Purchase an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.

-2) Call an expert to replace the parts in your current air conditioner to help make it compatible with approved AC refrigerant.
-Understand, though, this is not recommended because it could nullify your warranty(ies).
+2) Call a professional to replace the parts in your current air conditioner to help make it compatible with approved air conditioner refrigerant.
+Understand, though, this is not recommended because it could void your warranty(ies).

 3) Keep using recycled R22 until 2020.